GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Those tasks include automatic gaze adjustment to face the active speaker and a navigation task based on #acr("ILD").
 The latter comprises following a sound source indoors, solely relying on audio perception.
 Regarding the proposed methodology, the process involves computing relevant auditory features such as the #acr("ILD") and #acr("IPD").
-These quantities are then interpreted geometrically to be linked to the task objective, thus defining an interaction matrix $bold(J_s)$ satisfying
+These quantities are then interpreted geometrically to be linked to the task objective, thus defining an interaction matrix $bold(J_s)$ satisfying:
 $
   bold(dot(s)) = bold(J_s) bold(u),
 $